powerjg/learning_gem5/part1/simple_config.rst

   from m5.objects import *

 Next, we'll create the first SimObject, the system that we are going to simulate.
-The ``System`` object will be the parent of all the other objects in our simluated system.
+The ``System`` object will be the parent of all the other objects in our simulated system.
 The ``System`` object contains a lot of functional (not timing-level) information, like the physical memory ranges, the root clock domain, the root voltage domain, the kernel (in full-system simulation), etc.
-To create the system SimObject, we simply instatiate it like any other python class:
+To create the system SimObject, we simply instantiate it like any other python class:

 .. code-block:: python